vraravam/natsumi-browser/README.md

   [contributors](https://github.com/zen-browser/desktop/graphs/contributors) for creating Zen Browser

 ## Disclaimer
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 All screenshots displayed in this README are accurate as of January 2, 2025.
-If a feature was added, changed or removed after this date, it may not be accurately reflected in those screenshots.
+If a feature was added, changed or removed after this date, it may not be accurately reflected in the screenshots.